(De)-regularized Maximum Mean Discrepancy Gradient Flow: particle descent

+As indicated in \eqref{eq:adaptive_time_discretized_flow}, the regularization parameter $\lambda_n$ should be chosen to be proportional to $\chi^2(\mu_n \| \pi)^{\frac{1}{r+1}}$.
+In practice, however, both $\chi^2(\mu_n \| \pi)$ and $r$ are not accessible and $\chi^2(\mu_n \| \pi)$ is not even well-defined for the particle descent algorithm.
+To address this, we use $\mathrm{DrMMD}(\hat{\mu}_n \| \hat{\pi})$ as a proxy for $\chi^2(\mu_n \| \pi)$ (see Algorithm 1), which admits a closed-form expression with particles.
+The parameter $r$ is picked via a search over a pre-defined set $\{0.1, 0.5, 1.0\}$.
+The step size $\gamma$ should be chosen to satisfy the upper bound (21), which contains several constants that cannot generally be computed.
+In practice, our approach has been to select $\gamma$ to be sufficiently small for the flow to converge empirically.
+The final algorithm is summarized in \Cref{alg:dmmd_flow}.

 At every iteration, computing $h_{\hat{\mu}_n, \hat{\pi}}^\ast$ with adaptive regularization $\lambda_n$ has a time complexity of $\calO(M^3 + NM + N^2)$ due to matrix inversion and multiplication.
 For $\dmmd$ particle descent with fixed $\lambda$, however, the total computational cost can be reduced to $\calO(NM + N^2)$, which is exactly the same as $\mmd$ flow, because inversion of the $M\times M$ Gram matrix is only required once, and so it can be pre-computed at initialization (see \Cref{rem:one}).
+In contrast, when $N=M$, the complexity of Sinkhorn flow is $\calO(N^2/ \epsilon^3)$~\citep{feydy2019interpolating} with $\epsilon$ being the hyperparameter in Sinkhorn divergence, and the complexity of KALE flow is $\calO(N^3)$~\citep{glaser2021kale}.